Virtual Environments: How to Build Using pip and venv

 ARC suggests the use of MiniForge as one way to construct conda virtual environments (CVEs).
 (As noted elsewhere, Ananconda can no longer be used because of changes in Anaconda’s terms of use that are affecting universities nation-wide and beyond.)

 However, there may be times when you want to go with a different approach to create a virtual environment (VE).
 One approach is using pip and venv.
 The approach is provided here.
-Note that this is not a conda VE.
+Note that the resulting VE is not a conda VE.

 Steps for Building a Virtual Environment (VE)